GAJimmyMoy/DreamMeals/README.md

 ## Project Description

 User clicks on a button to get a random Pokemon.
-Show initial abilities of Pokemon with its description
+Show initial abilities of Pokemon with its description.

 ## API and Data Sample